scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     13d54ee5821a739d50fc824214ae9a60

 The query syntax is based on the MongoDB :cite:`mongodb` syntax, enabling logical or arithmetic operators, for instance.
+In fact, ``signac`` natively supports export of its databases to MongoDB.
+Although we can add support for integration with any database management system, we decided to start with MongoDB for two reasons: first, because researchers are likely to prefer the comparatively less rigid approach of NoSQL databases to table-based relational databases; and second, because it requires minimal overhead to translate from a ``signac`` database to another JSON-based database.
-In fact, ``signac`` databases can be easily exported to external database programs such as MongoDB, which in conjunction with the common query syntax makes switching back and forth between the two systems quite easy.
+Due to this ease of export and the shared query syntax, switching back and forth between ``signac`` and MongoDB is quite easy.

-Additionally, at any point we can get an overview of what the implicit data space schema looks like:
+At any point, we can also get an overview of what the implicit data space schema looks like:

 .. code-block:: bash